 Ways you can support a friend

 - Look out for their mental health.
 Bullying can have a serious effect on someone’s mental and physical health.
-If you feel like your friend is struggling because of bullying they may need professional support.
-Their general practitioner (GP), eheadspace or their local headspace centre is a good place to start.
+If you feel like your friend is struggling because of bullying, they may need professional support.
+They can visit a general practitioner (GP), go online to eheadspace or their local headspace centre.

 Who is a bystander?

 Someone who sees or knows about bullying is called a bystander.
 How a bystander responds to bullying

 What can I do if I’m a bystander?

-For support with how you’re feeling:
+For support with how you’re feeling visit:

-For more information about bullying:
+For more information about bullying visit: